 There are three major factors which impact the rental valuation.
 Firstly, the overarching economic situation, which generally reflects the profitability of the businesses that occupy and /or lease out various types of premises.
 Changes in rents also reflect developments in the health of the economy because such changes influence supply and demand.
 Being able to anticipate upcoming economic trends, understand forecasts but also economic policy direction is a key requirement to plan effectively ahead in the property sector.

-- The performance of a property investment, as property investors seek to benefit from both the rental income and from the capital growth which they anticipate from their ownership; and
+Secondly, one needs to keep in mind the performance of a property investment, as the objectives of property investors are to benefit from both the rental income which is paid by the occupier, and any capital growth which they anticipate from their ownership.

-- The valuation of the property itself (especially investment and commercial properties), given that the income approach (which is the main approach to value these types of properties) assesses market value by capitalising the future income obtainable from the property.
+The third element relates to the valuation of a property, especially investment and commercial properties, as the income approach (which is the main approach to value these types of properties) assesses Market Value by capitalising the future income obtainable from the property.